This post may contain affiliate links. Read my full disclosure policy.

 I like the warmth and comfort of the rice and beans paired with the cool crunchy veggies – a good contrast in temperature and textures.
 It also gives you the feeling you are eating a hot meal, although it’s mostly “raw” with all the healthy veggies.

-To make the sauce, just puree everything up until very smooth in the food processor —making sure to use “silken tofu” not regular tofu.
-Look for this packaging ( see photo).
 I generally use Mori Nu brand, and buy the “firm”.
 Also, when looking for it, keep in mind, it is usually not refrigerated, although sometimes it is.
-Often it’s located in the the health food isle of your grocery store, or just ask.
+Often it’s located in the health food aisle of your grocery store, or just ask.